annemarie35/js-training/vue-training/index.md

 destructuring is used in the example to get key cause data list is an object

 v-for can handle objects too and not only array, index value will be the key

+## User Inputs in Vue
+You'll learn how to handle user inputs with the `v-model` directive. v-model gives super powers to text inputs, checkboxes, radio buttons, selects, and more!

+bind
+can't take modifier
+after we blurred the input v-model.lazy v-model.number v-model.trim

+can be used on text areas, select, radio button, check box and more

+with iceCreamFlavors ref and array and checkboxes, selecting a checkbox add value to the array